Donald Trump in popular culture: Hair

-Trump's hairstyle has been mentioned frequently by the media.
+Donald Trump's hairstyle has been discussed frequently by the media.
 His hairstyle has been described as a comb over or triple comb over.

 In 2004, the Chicago Tribune wrote that Trump is "known for his gaudy casinos and unusual mane of copper hair".
 David Letterman made a joke about Trump's hair in 2008, likening it to a Chihuahua.
 During a 2011 interview with Rolling Stone, Trump said, "I get a lot of credit for comb-overs.
 But it's not really a comb-over.
 It's sort of a little bit forward and back.
 I've combed it the same way for years.
 Same thing, every time."
 A gallery of photographs depicting Trump's hairstyle across four decades was published in 2015.
 In various late-night talk shows and interviews, Trump's hair has humorously been suggested to be a wig, so he has let the interviewers touch his hair to verify its authenticity.

 In 2009, singer Kacey Jones released a song titled "Donald Trump's Hair", which reached #1 on ReverbNation's comedy charts.

 In early 2011, Vanity Fair wrote that Trump would run for president in 2012, and did a series of pieces satirically comparing the birther controversy over the authenticity of incumbent president Obama's short-form birth certificate to a hypothetical "balders" controversy over the authenticity of Trump's hair.
 In a June 2015 speech for his 2016 presidential campaign, Trump said he would change his hair style if he were elected.
 Vanity Fair published two claymation videos making fun of Trump's anthropomorphized hair in late 2015.

 In 2017, Ronny Jackson, the physician to the president, stated that Trump took daily doses of Propecia, a branded treatment for the prevention of male-pattern hair loss (MPHL).

 In September 2016, Jimmy Fallon invited Donald Trump to be a guest on The Tonight Show Starring Jimmy Fallon.
 Trump was asked by Fallon if he could mess up his hair.
 Trump agreed to the offer and allowed Fallon to mess his hair up.
-Following the hair incident, Fallon was accused by critics that he was humanizing Trump after Trump had pressed more on the Zero-tolerance policy under the Trump administration.
+Following the hair incident, Fallon was accused by critics that he was humanizing Trump after Trump had pressed more on the zero-tolerance policy under the Trump administration.
 Trump later tweeted, ".@jimmyfallon is now whimpering to all that he did the famous 'hair show' with me (where he seriously messed up my hair), & that he would have now done it differently because it is said to have 'humanized' me-he is taking heat.
 He called & said 'monster ratings'.
 Be a man Jimmy!".
 Following that tweet, Fallon quickly tweeted back saying that he will donate to the RAICES charity in an effort to help families being separated at the border.

 In February 2018, a video shot of Trump boarding Air Force One against a gust of wind clearly showed the comb-over.
 The video went viral and was critiqued on the internet.